5 Powerful lessons for Start-ups from Tom Brady

 I missed Lady Gaga because I was sure the Pats were going to lose.
 My daughter however was the true fan and refused to leave the couch.
 At the end of the 3rd quarter, the score was 28-9.
 It was only in the beginning of the fourth quarter that I began to hear cheers coming out of the living room and I started to wonder if I had written off the team, my team, too fast.

 And indeed I had.
 In the fourth quarter, Tom Brady executed phenomenal passing when he got the ball to Danny Amendola followed by a 2 point conversion to James White to bring the score to 28-20.
 Then Brady tied the game when he passed to James White for a touchdown pass and followed with a 2-point conversion from Danny Amendola.
 The first overtime ever and Patriots teammate James White ran for the deciding touchdown.

-The emotional rollercoaster of the game made me think that there are some real and powerful lessons that we can learn from the phenomenal play shown by Tom Brady and his teammates.
-For us in particular at OnPage, I think there are a lot of useful take home lessons about grit and persistence..
+The emotional rollercoaster of this game made me think that there are some real and powerful lessons for startups that can be gleaned from the phenomenal play shown by Tom Brady and his teammates.
+For us in particular at OnPage, I think there are a lot of useful take home lessons about grit and persistence.

 Lesson 1: Stay Cool but Don’t Relax

 This is actually a lesson that pertains to both Brady and Matt Ryan.

 Alex Mack of Atlanta said, “You’ve got to be able to finish, and it’s an unfortunate lesson to have to learn.”
 Atlanta practically had the game in hand.
 But, they got tired and couldn’t maintain their focus after the 3rd quarter.
 Atlanta just couldn’t finish what they started.
 They relaxed the pressure on New England and lost their edge.
 And that was just the opening that New England needed.